YanpuLi/YanpuLi.github.io/_publications/publication 2.md

 **Goal:** exploratory research about whether exogenous miRNA derived from vegetables will have impact on human in RNA interaction level.

-**More specific:** computational prediction of the influence of plant microRNA on human RNA expression level in different organs(stomach, kidney, liver etc)'
+**More specific:** computational prediction of the influence of plant microRNA on human RNA expression level in different organs(stomach, kidney, liver etc)

+**Role:** three-year research, working as the major contributor.'

 date: 2016-08-08
 paperurl: https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-016-0292-1